codepath/android_guides/Retrieving-Location-with-LocationServices-API.md

 ### Troubleshooting Location Updates

-Location updates should always be done using the `GoogleApiClient` leveraging the `LocationServices.API` as shown above.
+Location updates should always be done using the `FusedLocationProviderClient` leveraging the `LocationServices.API` as shown above.
 Do not use the older [Location APIs](https://developer.android.com/intl/es/guide/topics/location/index.html) which are much less reliable.
 Even when using the correct `FusedLocationApi`, there are a lot of things that can go wrong.
 Consider the following potential issues:

  * **Did you add the necessary permissions?** Make sure your app has `INTERNET` and `ACCESS_COARSE_LOCATION` permissions to ensure that location can be accessed as illustrated in the guide above.
  * **Are you trying to get location on the genymotion emulator?** Ensure you've enabled GPS and configured a lat/lng properly.
-Try restarting the emulator if needed and re-enabling GPS or **trying a device** (or the official emulator) instead to rule out genymotion specific issues.
+Try restarting the emulator if needed and re-enabling GPS or **trying a device** (or the official emulator) instead to rule out Genymotion specific issues.
  * **Are you failed to add Google Play Services Location dependencies when using Firebase?** Firebase dependencies version is usually not up to date with recent Google Play Services, thus showing a conflict error when Gradle trying to get dependencies.
 To solve this, simply match Google Play Services Location version with your Firebase version.

 You can also review the following troubleshooting resources: